LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 # How to separate your credentials, secrets, and configurations from your source code with environment variables
 - version: 1.0
-- Last update: July 2021
+- Last update: Aug 2021
 - Environment: Windows
 - Prerequisite: [Access to RDP credentials](#prerequisite)

 ## <a id="intro"></a>Introduction

-As a modern application, your application always deal with credentials, secrets and configurations to connect to other services like Authentication service, Database, Cloud services, Microservice, ect.
-It is not a good idea to keep your username, password and other credentials hard code in your source code as your credentials may leak when you share or publish the application.
+As a modern application, your application always deal with credentials, secrets and configurations to connect to other services like Authentication service, Database, Cloud services, Microservices, ect.
+It is not a good idea to keep your username, password and other credentials in your application source code as your credentials may leak when you share or publish the application.
 You need to delete or remark those credentials before you share the code which adds extra work for you.
 And eventually, you may forgot to do it.

-The services configurations such as API endpoint, Database URL should not be embedded in the source code too.
+The services configurations such as API endpoint, Database URL should not be hard coded in the source code too.
 The reason is every time you change or update the configurations you need to modify the code which may lead to more errors.

 How should we solve this issue?

 ## <a id=""></a>Store config in the environment

 The [Twelve-Factor App methodology](https://12factor.net/) which is one of the most influential pattern to designing scalable software-as-a-service application.
-The methodology [3rd factor](https://12factor.net/config) (aka Config principle) states that configuration information should be kept as environment as environment variables and injected into the application on runtime as the following quotes:
+The methodology [3rd factor](https://12factor.net/config) (aka Config principle) states that configuration information should be kept as environment as environment variables and injected them into the application on runtime as the following quotes:

 >An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 This includes:
 >- Resource handles to the database, Memcached, and other backing services